 - Review the NIIF Website and submit content.
 Study the NIIF website www.niifonline.com and submit a photograph and bio to NYU Brightspace in the form provided by last year's students. - 2.
-Review the NIIF annual report from last year's course. - Review the NIIF google site from last year, with particular attention to the transition guidance memorandums from student alumni in the NIIF and MIINT folders. - 4.
-Prepare for Deal Sourcing.
-While you will not be assigned to a Deal Team until September, there are numerous things you can do to be ready to source prospective deals early in the semester: - a.
+Review the NIIF annual report from last year's course. - Review the NIIF google site from last year, with particular attention to the transition guidance memorandums from student alumni in the NIIF and MIINT folders.

+4. Prepare for Deal Sourcing.

+While you will not be assigned to a Deal Team until September, there are numerous things you can do to be ready to source prospective deals early in the semester:

+- a.
 Think about where prospective opportunities can be found (pitch competitions, early stage incubators, and the like).
 Familiarize yourself with resources that report on early-stage deals, such as: - ImpactAlpha (free to NYU students).
-Register for an account at this link (click on the "join now" button and register with your NYU email). - Pitchbook (free to NYU students).
+Register for an account. - Pitchbook (free to NYU students).
 Register for an account at this link. - b.
-Begin reaching out to your own networks to share that you will be be sourcing prospective investments in early-stage companies in the area of education, environment, financial access, agriculture, and health, as part of a student-run investment fund.
+Begin reaching out to your own networks to share that you will be sourcing prospective investments in early-stage companies in the area of education, environment, financial access, agriculture, and health, as part of a student-run investment fund.